flacial/nyaasi-bot-tg/README.md

 - Run `yarn` to install the packages
 - Run `yarn start:bot` to start the bot
 - Run `yarn start:server` to start the server

+### Deploy

+It's possible to deploy it to Heroku if they kept the free-tier available.